initbiz/cumuluscore-plugin/README.md

         $this->rules['invoice_number'] = $this->clusterUnique('invoice_number');
     }
 ```
-If you want to specify table name or column name to build unique rule, than you have to use parameters in the method.
+If you want to specify the table name or column name to build a unique rule then you have to use parameters in the method.
 By default it will use `$this->table` attribute and `cluster_slug` as a column name, for example:

 ```php
     $this->rules['invoice_number'] = $this->clusterUnique('invoice_number', 'invoices', 'cluster_id');